 What's new in SharePoint development tools in Visual Studio

-You can develop apps for SharePoint by using the following new features, designers, and templates that the offer.
+You can develop apps for SharePoint by using the following new features available in the Office Developer Tools for Visual Studio.

 Applies to: apps for SharePoint | Office 365 | SharePoint Foundation 2013 | SharePoint Server 2013